SkalyIO/Freighter/Library/README.md

 # Freighter JS Library

-The JS library is a module that allows you to use the Freighter Library and the FreighterCrypto (for production-ready `AES256-cbc` encryption) and FreighterPolling (real-time data streams) extensions.
+The JS library is a module that allows you to use the Freighter Library and the FreighterCrypto (for production-ready `AES256-CBC` encryption), FreighterPolling (real-time data streams) and Freighter Private Channels (open a trusted private channel) extensions.

 # How to install and run